pwilsontsgakssb/TTCom-Server-Configurator/README.md

 # TTCom-Server-Configurator
 This is a small thing I put together.
 It is a small project for newbies of the TTCom which is a program by Doug Lee, and it meh.
 Just...
+If you are interested in more, go to https://dlee.org.